aki-akaguma/x86-alignment-check/README.md

 - `x86_64` are supported too.
 - `#![no_std]`

-## Example: If your code is correctly controlled by alignment
+## Example 1: If your code is correctly controlled by alignment
 First, add the following to `Cargo.toml`:

 ```